Order of Centurions

 The Challenge Coin shall be the Order of Centurions Medal on one side and a replica of a military pay coin in the reign of Constantine on the other side.
 The coin displays the Labarum with two legionaries.
 Christ Church Militant "ECCLESIA MILITANT" and the name of the Legion "LEGIO CHRISTI" is inscribed below the Labarum, replacing Roman inscriptions.

 MEDALLION OF THE ORDER

-Note: This concept includes either the coin or the lapel pin Medal of the Order and a custom made mount.
-The Registered Centurion may fabricate on according to these instructions and wear it in accordance with the service mark policy
+Note: This concept includes either the coin or the lapel pin Medal of the Order and a custom made mount or by passing a fine wire loop through the top asterisk.
+The Registered Centurion may fabricate one and wear it in accordance with the service mark policy

 OTHER SYMBOLS IMPORTANT TO THE ORDER